vmware-ibm-jil/vcd_toolkit_for_openshift/README.md

 * Login as a user with sudo privilleges into Ubutu linux machine you configured in previos section
 * Excute "mkdir <uniq-directory-name>; cd<unique-directory-name>".
 This directory contains the unique OpenShift environment you are about to create.
 * Execut "cp /usr/local/openshift/env.sh.template env.sh"
-  Modifyt all the parameters very carefully
+  Modify all the parameters very carefully
+  <b> Networking Related Parameters</b>
    - DHCP=no -- This is for future use and only option at currently is no
    - HTTPIP=###HTTPIP### -- This is the HTTP Server IP which renders HTTP file.
 This is the IP of Ubuntu machine configured as a driver machine in previous section.
 The http server was started on this machine as described in previous section.
    - HTTPPORT=80 -- The port on which HTTP server listen to.